ANATOMY & PHYSIOLOGY

 aorta

-The main artery of the body from which all others derive.
-The aorta is the beginning of the general or systemic circulation – as distinct from the local pulmonary circulation.
-It arises from the summit of the left ventricle (the main pumping chamber) of the heart, arches over the top of the heart and descends in front of the backbone, giving off large and small branches and finally dividing to form the right and left iliac arteries in the legs.
+The aorta is the main artery of the body from which all others derive.
+It marks the beginning of the general or systemic circulation – as distinct from the pulmonary circulation.
+The aorta arises from the summit of the left ventricle (the main pumping chamber) of the heart, arches over the top of the heart, and descends in front of the backbone.
+It gives off large and small branches and finally divides to form the right and left iliac arteries in the legs.

 The aorta gives off branches that go to the head and neck, the arms, the legs, the major organs in the chest and abdomen, and the heart itself (see coronary arteries).
 It serves to supply them all with oxygenated blood.
-The aorta is the central conduit from the heart to the body.
+The aorta is the central conduit from the heart to the body (Figure 1).

 Branches of the aorta